krishnagupta71/linux/README.md

 ### Build the updated code:

-1. After changing the code in KVM as per the assignment requirement, you can rebuild using the same “make” sequence commands or simply use the below command.
+1. After changing the code in KVM use the below command.
 ```
-sudo make -j 2 modules M=arch/x86/kvm
+sudo make -j 2 modules
 ```
 2. Load and unload the kvm kernel module (kvm.ko) and kvm-intel module (kvm-intel.ko) using the following commands:
 ```